 The 12-step program wasn’t developed by clinicians, therapists, or scientific researchers.
-It was developed by regular people who were seeking help for their own struggle with substance abuse issues.
+It was developed by regular people who were seeking help for their own struggles with substance abuse issues.
 So does the 12 step program really work?
 But can 12-step actually be an effective tool in the addiction treatment toolbox?
 With 12-step programs elevating to such a level of popularity that there are meetings all over the United States and the World, there have been several studies that explore the effectiveness of groups like AA and NA.

 A 2009 review of the research into the effectiveness of 12-step programs (specifically AA) pointed out that the results have been mixed.
 Two studies were positive; AA seemed to be a largely successful option for those seeking help for alcoholism.
 Another study was inconclusive and a fourth was negative.
 Of course, a rule of thumb for addiction treatment is that there is no one option that will work for everyone across the board.
 But with so many treatment centers utilizing the 12-step method or referring people to programs like AA and NA, it’s important to know if that’s a positive next step after treatment.

 Other studies focused on the effectiveness of 12-step programs specifically as an aftercare tool.
 A study in 1999 determined that it is generally a good practice to refer people to 12 step programs with weekly meetings after treatment.
 Another study in 2009 by the Society for the Study of Addiction found that referrals to 12-step programs actually improved substance use outcomes even among people who had been exposed to 12-step groups and addiction treatment before.